Preserve · field guide

 A row of paste tomatoes gives more fruit than any family can eat fresh, and sauce is the best way to save it.
 Paste tomatoes run about 10 lb per plant, so a few plants make gallons of sauce.
 The work is mostly waiting for the pot to cook down.
 The one step you cannot skip is adding acid before you can it.
-Here is why, and exactly how.
+Here is why, the exact times, and how to fix a watery batch.

 Some links on this page are affiliate links.
 If you buy through them we may earn a small commission, at no extra cost to you.
 We only point to seeds and gear we would use ourselves.
 See our full affiliate disclosure.